SnowBroScott/emberhold-canonical/docs/playbooks/session-protocol.md

    ↓
 jAIne diagnoses → fixes → writes the next prompt
    ↓
-(session end) docs updated, committed
+(session end) docs regenerated, committed
 ```

 Each build phase runs as its own chat.
-Claude Code handles anything requiring the codebase to be *read* — RLS audits, security fixes, migrations that need the parent-verification path traced end to end.
+Claude Code handles anything requiring the codebase to be *read* — RLS audits, security fixes, migrations that need a path traced end to end.
 Lovable cannot audit itself from inside itself.

 ---

 ## Session open

-1. Read `north-star.md` — where are we on the ladder?
+1. **Fetch `north-star.md`** — where are we on the ladder?
-2. Read `status.md` — what's pending verify, what's on the critical path?
+2. **Fetch `status.md` — then VERIFY it against reality before trusting it.** This is not optional and it is the single most important step in the protocol. status.md is the doc most likely to be stale, because it changes every session and a tired close can skip it.
+Cross-check it against the repo / the world: recent commits (GitHub API), what decisions.md says is decided vs. what status claims is open, anything status asserts as "shipped" or "pending." **If status disagrees with reality, say so plainly and reconcile it before starting work.** This is the bilge pump — it catches a bad close within one session instead of letting it rot for days.
+It costs one `curl` and one API call.
 3. Suggest where to start.
 Lead with the critical path unless Scott redirects.

 **Close the pending-verifies first.** They're cheap and they're blocking honest status.

+**Fetch method — non-negotiable:** `bash_tool` + `curl`, never `web_fetch`.
+Always a cache-buster: `curl -sL -H "Cache-Control: no-cache" "<RAW_URL>?cb=$(date +%s%N)$RANDOM"`.
+If a fetch fails, stop and report — never fall back to memory.
+When raw and the GitHub API disagree, the API wins.

 ---